mindkeep/dotfiles/README.md

 .vim and .vimrc - Live and die by vi

+.config/nvim - Neovim config that uses LazyVim as a base

 .screenrc - tweaked for zsh, but other settings may be interesting to people

 .Xdefaults - seems to be mostly ignored these days, but common enough that I